teal-language/teal-language-server/README.md

 1. Clone repo
 2. Run a `luarocks make` - this should work however your LuaRocks is setup!
+    - If using Windows, please set the `cmake_generator` and `CFLAGS` as described in the installation section!

 ## Editor Setup